-Early Action is not the same as early Early Decision, which is binding; you are not required to attend MassArt if accepted Early Action and will have the universal reply deadline, May 1, to make your decision as to whether or not you will attend.
+Early Action is not the same as early Early Decision, which is binding; you are not required to attend MassArt if accepted Early Action and will have until May 1 (extended to June 1 for Fall 2020), to make your decision as to whether or not you will attend.

 Priority fall admission

 first-time college students